Enhancing LLM Safety Through a Theoretical Minimax Game Lens: CONCLUSION

-In summary, our work addresses the data scarcity challenge of multilingual LLM safety through a self-improving framework that combines synthetic data generation with guardrail training.
-Our two-player reinforcement learning approach, theoretically grounded as a min-max game with proven convergence properties, enables joint optimization of data quality and classifier performance.
-Empirical evaluation across six languages shows our model outperforming similarly-sized baselines by over 20\% and larger models by 10\%, with a 0.5B model size and 4.5$\times$ speedup comparing to existing guardrails.
+Our work addresses the data scarcity challenge in multilingual LLM safety through a novel self-improving framework that integrates synthetic data generation with guardrail model training.
+Specifically, we propose a two-player reinforcement learning approach formalized as a minimax game, providing theoretical guarantees of convergence.
+Empirical evaluations across six languages demonstrate that our model outperforms similarly-sized baselines by over 20\%, and larger models by 10\%, while maintaining a compact 0.5B parameter size and achieving a 3$\times$ inference speedup compared to existing guardrails.

-A key limitation of synthetic data generation is reliance on an LLM: stronger models naturally yield better outcomes.
-In multilingual settings, the generator’s pre-training data dictates which languages it can effectively produce.
-However, pre-training data is generally easier to obtain than high-quality post-training data for specific downstream tasks.
-Many modern LLMs, such as Qwen-2.5, already support over 29 languages.
-The challenge lies in leveraging these models to generate high-quality post-training data.
-Our work thus focuses on the contribution toward better post-training synthetic data generation.
-Lastly, although \ours focuses on English, French, German, and Spanish to demonstrate the two-player data synthesis framework, it retains Qwen-2.5’s capacity to support all 29 languages.
+\textbf{Limitations.} We note that synthetic data generation methods inherently depend on the quality of the underlying LLM, with stronger models naturally yielding superior outcomes.
+Modern LLMs, such as Qwen-2.5, already support over 29 languages, highlighting the potential for generating robust multilingual post-training datasets.
+While our current implementation focuses specifically on English, French, German, and Spanish to illustrate the efficacy of our two-player data synthesis framework, the approach inherently retains the full multilingual capacity of Qwen-2.5, thereby supporting extensive future expansions to additional languages.